 The Christmas markets were just finishing up in late December but there were still a few fairy lights shining.
 Szechenyi Square is also where you’ll find many of the city’s summer festivals.

 Szeged in Winter

 A quick downpour of snow blanketed the city with fresh powdery snow which added to its charm and cemented the city as one of my favourites in Hungary.

 If you have time check out the newly renovated Anna Furdo thermal baths.

-Leaving Szeged for Kecskemet
+Szeged to Kecskemet

 The most noticeable building in the Art Nouveau style is the Ornamental Palace (Cifra Palota) which reminded me of Antoni Gaudi’s work in Barcelona.

 The rest of the evening was spent filling up on langos at the Christmas market and watching the sunset over the city’s many churches and the Old Synagogue.

 In Szeged, I stayed at the Art Hotel Szeged and the Tiszavirág Hotel.
 Both are modern boutique hotels, but if I had to choose, I’d stay at the Tiszavirág Hotel again as the design and toiletries are a little more unique.

 I wouldn’t recommend staying overnight in Kecskemet as there isn’t much to see.
 Instead, visit on a day trip from Budapest or skip it entirely and spend more time in Szeged!